JonaOliv/LaravelWebMap/README.md

 # Touristic Map App Web Design
 Application for helping the tourism in Honduras.
 Application built with Open Source Libraries.
+Multi funtional application, with different map providers, Leaflet Library, geolocational concepts, Geonames Database and More.

 ## Compiling
 '''